JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/05-Drawbacks-of-MTL-and-Free.md

   theString <- get _s
 ```

 However, I'm not sure what are the pros/cons of this approach.
+However, this is similar to how `Run` enables two different state manipulations.

 ### `MonadState` & `MonadWriter` lose their state on a runtime error